Social media marketing is a relatively new phenomenon and still very much misunderstood, even by those working in the digital world.

 Creating exciting and relevant content is important, and social media provides a fantastic stage from which to share it with your audience.
 However, creating the content is only one piece of the puzzle – you also have to consider the timing of your posts, whether the images are relevant, which platform is going to be best for your message, is the language right for the platform?

-Having a strategy or plan in place will help you make these choices, and getting them right will increase the likelihood of your audience engaging with you and sharing your content.
+Having a plan in place will help you make these choices, and getting them right will increase the likelihood of your audience engaging with you and sharing your content.

 Sharing and engaging are key to a successful strategy.
 Posting shareable content on social networks can have a positive impact on your SEO too, as links and interactions can make a difference to how your website is ranked by search engines.